morgulbrut/iot-clock-webapp/README.md

 https://hackaday.io/project/8645-iot-clock

-## Install:
+## Configuration:

-Put your own values in config.json
+Put your own values in your_config.json and rename it to config.json